 Table of Contents

-There are lots of Heritage Sites and Historical Sites in Nepal.
-Culturally rich country Nepal has thousands of well-carved buildings and temples in different cities of Nepal.
+There are many Heritage Sites and Historical Sites in Nepal.
+Nepal is a culturally rich country with thousands of well-carved buildings and temples in different cities.
 There are many tourist sites in Kathmandu Valley and all over Nepal.
-Not all tourist sites are UNESCO World Heritage Sites, but there are Ten World Heritage UNESCO Sites in Nepal.
-Eight sites are Cultural World Heritage Sites, and 2 are Natural Heritage Sites in Nepal.
+Not all tourist sites are UNESCO World Heritage Sites, but there are ten UNESCO World Heritage Sites in Nepal.
+Eight sites are cultural World Heritage Sites, and two are Natural Heritage Sites.

-Sagarmatha National Park, where Mt.
-Everest is, and Chitwan National Park, where many tourists go for jungle safaris, are Nepal's Natural UNESCO Sites.
+Nepal's natural UNESCO sites are Sagarmatha National Park, where Mt.
+Everest is, and Chitwan National Park, where many tourists go for jungle safaris.

 The World Heritage sites from the Kathmandu Valley (Cultural)